shekharbiswas/Market_Pulse_Forecast/README.md

 ## Overview

-Predict stock price movements for a volatile stock using an LSTM (Long Short-Term Memory) model.
-Integrate multiple features, including historical price data, news sentiment, and other market factors.
-Evaluate the prediction model with various explainability methods to provide transparency into its decision-making process.
+Build a GenAI-powered stock prediction model using an LSTM (Long Short-Term Memory) network to forecast price movements for volatile stocks.
+Integrate historical price data, news sentiment, and other market factors to improve prediction accuracy.
+Implement explainability methods to ensure transparency in the model’s decision-making process.
+Optimize for real-time predictions and adaptive learning based on evolving market conditions.

 ## Why Volatile Stock?